From the Roots Up

 From the Roots Up is the debut studio album released by English singer-songwriter Delilah.
 The album was released on 30 July 2012 via Atlantic Records.
 The album's release follows the release of four hit singles: "Go", "Love You So", "Breathe", and a cover of Minnie Riperton's "Inside My Love".
-The album entered the UK Albums Chart at #5.
+The album entered the UK Albums Chart at number 5.
 Following the release of the album, "Shades of Grey" was also issued as a single.
 Delilah unveiled the album cover and tracklist on 16 May 2012.

 Background

 In 2008, Delilah chose a Tottenham studio to work on a college project, where she paired with a local producer to record four tracks.
 A friend who was associated with Choice FM heard the songs and sent them to Island Records.
 Stoecker caught the attention of industry executives at major record labels.
 She spent the following weeks arranging interviews, until she was eventually signed to Atlantic Records.

 Stoecker was signed to Atlantic Records at the age of 17 and upon the three years to her debut release, gathered a large back catalogue of songs.

 the singer supported British drum & bass/dubstep act Chase & Status during their two-year UK tour, ending in 2011.
 Stoecker featured a support vocalist, performing Time and Heartbeat, by soul singer Nneka.
 The duo claimed after hearing one of her tracks, they thought the singer sounded "fantastic".
 Stoecker co-wrote the track "Time", along with fellow artists Chase & Status and Plan B, she also provided vocals on the track.
 The single "Time" was released on 21 April 2011, where it peaked at number 21 on the UK Singles Chart.
 Her writing credits were added to the track "Don't Be Afraid", on Wretch 32's second album Black and White.

 Following the success of the tour with Chase & Status, Stoecker later joined Maverick Sabre as his main support act on his 2011 Autumn tour throughout the UK and Ireland.
 She was also one of the many artists featured on the BBC 1Xtra live tour.